gabrieldemian/autogen-rs/README.md

 ## Agents Communication

 Agents communicate with each other by using Rust built-in mpsc channel.
-Actually, the code uses the tokio version of mpsc, which is async, but there is the option to use sync as well.
+Actually, the code uses the tokio version of mpsc, which is async.

+They exchange an enum `AgentMessage`.

 ```rs
 // ...rest of the code